each/draft-aname/draft-ietf-dnsop-aname.md

 servers as such).
 Instead the authoritative servers can do ANAME sibling address substitution on demand.

+There are other variant architectures which use zone transfers within the provisioning system, but where the authoritative servers are able to independently vary the zone contents.
+They can conform to this specification provided their behaviour is consistent with it: unusual behaviour can appear "as if" there were a rapidly updating zone or multiple primary masters, etc.

 The exact mechanism for obtaining the target address records is unspecified; typically they will be resolved in the DNS in the usual way, but if an ANAME implementation has special knowledge of the